GitHpriyanshu23/GitHpriyanshu23/README.md

 # 💫 About Me:
 👋 Hi, I’m Priyanshu Urmaliya — a Computer Science Engineering student passionate about backend development, AI/ML, and cybersecurity.
 I enjoy building real-world systems using Python, Node.js, and the MERN stack, and I’ve worked on projects ranging from stock market analytics to AI-driven cyber incident detection.
-Always curious, always learning, and focused on writing clean, scalable code.<br>⚡ Fun fact : More likely your Ai guy.
+Always curious, always learning, and focused on writing clean, scalable code.<br>⚡ Fun fact : More likely your Ai guy

 ## 🌐 Socials: